We are all being played for chumps. Let me rephrase that. Most of you are being played for chumps.

 And what does Ryancare do?
-It leaves two thirds of the law untouched, passing responsibility for making new healthcare “regulation” (read changing the law) to the Executive Branch and HHS to dictate.
+It leaves two thirds of the law untouched, passing responsibility for making new healthcare “regulation” (read changing the law) to the dictates of the Executive Branch and HHS.

 For the truly slow, HHS would have written those regulations in such a way as to protect their share of power.
+Bureaucracies are inherently bound to protect themselves, not work for a greater good.
 You would have seen a whole new, big-government side of Tom Price, I can assure you.

 So, would someone explain to me again why we elected Ryan speaker and how Trump is a conservative?
 From where I am sitting, both notions are preposterous.